Installation with Docker

 Docker swarm service

 Note that this installation procedure pulls in the latest version and that we pass in --user 1000 (optional) to make the service run as a low privileged system user, but you need to create that unix user and give it permission to access the storage files for it to work properly.
+On debian based distros like ubuntu you can use --user 33 as that already exists for the www-data user.

 docker swarm init